Picture a tropical island off the coast of the :

 Do you know what island I’m talking about?
 Your answer may be based on your geography, but I’m betting you’re thinking about Hawaii.

 Hawaii scores very high on many Americans’ lists of where they’d like to while Puerto Rico does not.
 In fact, in research we did just a few years ago, many respondents who were asked about Puerto Rico’s image mentioned West Side Story – a movie that was released 50 years ago this year.
-Worse, the story didn’t even take place in Puerto Rico – the Sharks and the Jets rumbled in !
+Worse, the story didn’t even take place in Puerto Rico – the Sharks and the Jets rumbled in New York!

-This difference in consumer and desire is especially odd when you consider how much further Hawaii is from the mainland US than Puerto Rico.
+This difference in consumer awareness and desire is especially odd when you consider how much further Hawaii is from the mainland US than Puerto Rico.
 Hawaii is almost six and one-half hours away from Los Angeles, while Puerto Rico is less than two and one-half hours from Miami and three and a half hours from New York.
 That means that Hawaii is two to three times as far away from 33% of the US population as Puerto Rico is from over half of all mainland Americans!

 Needless to say, there are lots of reasons why Hawaii’s image is so much stronger than Puerto Rico’s and many of these reasons are things that Hawaii did right.
 But one of the biggest culprits is something that Puerto Rico does wrong: The machinations of its political system.